Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: The thin-shell wormhole solution

-Now we construct a spherically symmetric thin-shell wormhole starting from the geometry (\ref{eq:metric}).
-Take two copies of the spacetime
+In what follows, we construct a spherically symmetric thin-shell wormhole using the derived metric (\ref{eq:metric}).
+This is done by gluing together two copies of the spacetime region

-in which there is no horizon and singularity when $r>a$.
-These two region are geodesically incomplete manifold with timelike boundaries $\Sigma_{1,2}=\{r_{1,2}=a\}$.
-Identifying these two boundaries $\Sigma\equiv\Sigma_{1,2}$ with a surface energy-momentum tensor $S_{ij}$ of a thin shell such that the geodesic completeness holds for the new manifold $\mathcal{M}=\mathcal{M}_{1}\cup\mathcal{M}_{2}$ which is the new spacetime with a wormhole throat at $\Sigma$.
+which does not contain any horizon or singularity for $r>a$.
+Apparently, these two regions are geodesically incomplete manifolds with timelike boundaries $\Sigma_{1,2}=\{r_{1,2}=a\}$.
+Following Visser~\cite{Visser1989}, one may glue these two regions together through their boundaries by introducing a diffeomorphism using identical coordinates $\Sigma\equiv\Sigma_{1,2}$.
+The boundary is a thin shell that plays the role of the wormhole's throat, such that the geodesic completeness holds for the new manifold $\mathcal{M}=\mathcal{M}_{1}\cup\mathcal{M}_{2}$.
+Also, as discussed below, it implies a surface energy-momentum tensor $S_{ij}$ localized at the wormhole's throat.
 Based on the generalized Birkhoff theorem, the geometry for $r>a$ is still given by (\ref{eq:metric}).